JuliaLinearAlgebra/IterativeSolvers.jl/docs/src/user_manual.md

 ## Interface

-All linear-algebraic routines will take as input a linear operator `A` that maps vectors to vectors. `A` is not explicitly typed, but must support multiplication `*` or function composition (apply) that behave as necessary to produce the correct mapping on the vector space.
+All linear-algebraic routines will take as input a linear operator `A` that maps vectors to vectors.
+Typically `A` is a `Matrix` or a `SparseMatrixCSC`, but since `A` is not explicitly typed, any linear operator that supports matrix operations can be used as well.
+This makes it possible to apply solvers *matrix-free*.
+In IterativeSolvers.jl we strongly recommend [LinearMaps.jl](https://github.com/Jutho/LinearMaps.jl) for non-matrix types of `A`.

-A custom type for `A` may be specified.
-The following interface is expected to be defined on `A`:
+For matrix-free types of `A` the following interface is expected to be defined:

-`A*v` is defined and computes the matrix-vector product on a `v::Vector`.
+`A*v` computes the matrix-vector product on a `v::AbstractVector`.

+`A_mul_B!(y, A, v)` computes the matrix-vector product on a `v::AbstractVector` in-place.

-`eltype(A)` is defined and returns the element type implicit in the equivalent matrix representation of `A`.
+`eltype(A)` returns the element type implicit in the equivalent matrix representation of `A`.

-`size(A, d)` is defined and returns the nominal dimensions along the dth axis in the equivalent matrix representation of `A`.
+`size(A, d)` is defined and returns the nominal dimensions along the `d`th axis in the equivalent matrix representation of `A`.

 ### Solvers